-Maximum Contaminant Level (MCL)- The highest level of a contaminant that is allowed in drinking water.
+Maximum Contaminant Level (MCL)- The (MRDL) - The highest level of a disinfectant (mg/L), One part per million corresponds to a highest level of a contaminant that is allowed in drinking water.
 MCL's are set as close to the MCLGs as feasible using the best available treatment technology.

 Maximum Contaminant Level Goal (MCLG) -The level of a contaminant in drinking water below which there is no known or expected risk to health.
-MCLGs allow for a margin of
+MCLGs allow for a margin of safety.